Residential + STEM Foundations Applications are Open!Apply Now

 “The inspirational things that we see and touch as children are a big part of who we become as adults.
 Those early experiences, especially the tangible ones, plant the seeds of what is possible in our young minds.
 The Byerly Foundation believes in the importance of these types of experiences and is proud to have played a role in this wonderful GSSM initiative”- Bob Brown, The Byerly Foundation Board of Trustees Chair.

 Through a generous donation from the Byerly Foundation, GSSM converted a 14-passenger bus into a mobile science lab that serves students in grades 3 through 5 throughout the state of South Carolina.
 The STEAM Bus is equipped with equipment and materials such as a YuMi robot, laptops, and more for students to complete interactive activities.

 Traveling to SC elementary schools, the STEAM Bus provides standards-based, hands-on lessons led by a GSSM instructor.
 During their visit, elementary students will explore and participate in a variety of inquiry-driven activities and projects related to STEAM topics, including engineering, chemistry, color, and electronics.
-Each lesson lasts approximately 45 minutes and all necessary materials are provided by GSSM.
+Each lesson lasts approximately one hour and all necessary materials are provided by GSSM.
 Teachers are encouraged to accompany their students during their time on the STEAM Bus.

 Students work in pairs to build several simple circuits and explore electricity using Snap Circuits kits.

 Students explore how electricity moves through a circuit, using different materials to create a card with an LED and functional switch.

 Students explore the colored components of white light and how colored light differs from pigmented paints.